erral/game-enter/README.md

 When you have it ready to be deployed to github pages automatically (in a branch called gh-pages):

 - npm run github

+If you want to inspect the code generated for github, you can run the following:

+- npm run build-github

+This is the same as the `npm run build` but with a different public path to match the path of github-pages.